Delegation Event Model in Java - A Comprehensive Guide

 a laptop and a cup of coffee

-The Delegation Event Model consists of four main components: the event source, the event object, the event listener, and the event handler.
-The event source is the object that generates the event.
+This model consists of four main components: the event source, the event object, the event listener, and the event handler.
+The event source generates the event.
 The event object contains information about the event.
-The event listener is the object that is notified when the event occurs.
-The event handler is the object that handles the event.
+The event listener is notified when the event occurs.
+The event handler handles the event.

 What is the Delegation Event Model?